thomazyazima/thomazyazima.github.io/week-2/8-your-website-solo-challenge/README.md

 Reminder: Designing and building a site can take a LONG TIME, so just get your site "good enough" for your MVP.
 You can always make it better later!

-## Release 5: Testing and Delivery
+## Release 3: Publish
 When you feel ready to publish your new site, add your files to the stage, commit your changes, and push to master.
 Post your site on Twitter using **#DBCmysite** to ask for feedback from your peers.

+## Release 4: Review

-Take a look at two other sites and give them feedback using the issues on their github.io once you're finished with your site.
+Take a look at two other sites and give them feedback using the issues on their github.io once you're finished.
 This is a solo challenge, but it's really useful/necessary to give and receive feedback when it comes to design.

-## Release 6: Maintenance
-Now that you have your MVP, decide how you are going to make improvements or integrate feedback.

-We suggest integrating a few pieces of feedback or making a few improvements each week when you work on your blog assignments.

-## Release 7: Reflect
+## Release 5: Reflect
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and push them to GitHub.

 ## Release 8: Pseudo-Selectors (Optional)